FoxWhite/revolut_test/README.md

 We need to update the rates data every 30 seconds.
 To implement the polling I chose to use `redux-thunk` and handle all the polling timer logic in the component.
 There are pros and cons to that.
 Here, as the component lifecycle is not too complicated, I guess it's fine.
 In larger projects though I'd consider using some more complex tools that allow to handle async actions better than `thunks` do.

 Inputs are of types 'number'.
 I find their behaviour not ideal at all but I chose them so save time on input digit-only validation.

+For storing accounts data in localStorage I just use some helpers.
+There are some nice libs like [localForage](https://github.com/localForage/localForage) but I thought for a project like this it'd be an overkill.